 „“ - Cristiana de Marchi / Günter Zehetner

-We are very happy to announce the next exhibition from the series „“ presenting works by Cristiana de Marchi (Beirut, Dubai, Vienna) and Günter Zehetner (Frankfurt) in October, November.
-Please join us at STUDIOSPACE Lange Strasse 31, Frankfurt am Main.
+We are very happy to announce the next exhibition from the series „“ presenting works by Cristiana de Marchi (Beirut, Dubai, Vienna) and Günter Zehetner (Frankfurt).

 Bringing together Cristiana de Marchi and Günter Zehetner - two artists who write, or otherwise two writers who draw with light, - the present edition of “Pairings” reflects not only on the polyedric nature of creative expression but also on the potential of establishing and sustaining correspondences which present revelatory moments to their very participants.